AriFaradisa/Dell-5570-Hackintosh/README.md

 6) Install codecommander.kext at l/e with proper permissions.

 7) I have all kexts on clover/other , except codeccommander.kext.
-You will probably, as Reahabman suggests, want to install them on l/e.
+You will probably, as Rehabman suggests, want to install them on l/e.

 8) Get yourself a serial number in config.plist/smbios.

+REFINED UPDATE 13/10/19

+	•	Repair sensrhub.aml
+	•	Remove ssdt-xosi and osi to xosi patch as per OC guide
+	•	Implement new ssdt-pmcr.aml.
+Now ppmc and pmcr both loads in ioreg helping with energy consumption.
+	•	Remove unecessarry patches for trackpad.
+	•	Remove uneceesary patches at config.plist.
+	•	Added device ALSO for remembering display brightness settings as per guide (not sure if we need it though).
+	•	Added smbus device.
+	•	Updated clover and kexts to latest version
+	•	Change smbios to 15,4 which seems better choice.
+Warning!!!
+Smbios 15,4 is not compatible with High Sierra.
+There is a configHS.plist if you prefer smbios 15,2 on HS instead).

 MAJOR UPDATE 17/8/19

 	•	Ready for Catalina 10.15
-	•	Implemented opencore bootloader.You can choose to use OC or Clover (Clover is default).
+	•	Implemented opencore bootloader.
+You can choose
 	•	Updated clover
 	•	Updated all kexts to latest version
 	•	Optimise config.plist and acpi hotpatches.
-	•	Move from usbinjectall and UIAC.aml to native usb
-	•	I2C Touchpad working in GPIO mode.
-	•	Working HDMI 1080p and audio.
 	•	Added a guide for bios editing (only for expert members).
 Please don't use my efi version without these patches.
 You won't be able to boot.

 Note:  I really think that with this version we are as close to MacOs as we can get.
 I will still keep trying to optimise it.